Tan-jianbin/Tan-jianbin.github.io/_includes/projects.md

   </div>

   <p class="project-summary">
-    We develop AI and statistical methods for health-related data with complex sampling schemes, with an emphasis on generative modeling, representation learning, structure-aware imputation, and reliable prediction and inference.
+    We develop generative AI and statistical methods for health-related data with complex sampling schemes, with an emphasis on generative modeling, representation learning, structure-aware imputation, and reliable prediction and inference.
   </p>